Jam Donuts

 Strong Plain Flour

 Like many yeast-dough recipes, these jam donuts call for a strong flour.
-Strong flours give a slightly higher concentrate of gluten, meaning they bake with a stronger structure, which is perfect for catching the gas bubbles created from the yeast.
+Strong flours give a slightly higher concentration of gluten, meaning they bake with a stronger structure, which is perfect for catching the gas bubbles created from the yeast.
 A little bit of science in baking!

-A regular plain flour can be used in a pinch but you will need to knead it a lot more, to help make the most of the lesser amount of gluten.
+A regular plain flour can be used in a pinch, but you will need to knead it a lot more to help make the most of the lesser amount of gluten.

 Caster Sugar